ECSTeam/pcf-connect/README.md

 ### `pcf targets`

 Displays a list of all available aliases that have been set up.
-The list reflect the contents of the `$HOME/.pcf/targets.json` file.
+The list reflects the contents of the `$HOME/.pcf/targets.json` file.

 ## Target